hpcaitech/FastFold/README.md

     --hhsearch_binary_path `which hhsearch` \
     --kalign_binary_path `which kalign`
 ```
-or run the script `./inference.sh`, you can change the parameter in the script
+or run the script `./inference.sh`, you can change the parameter in the script, especisally those data path.
 ```shell
 ./inference.sh
 ```